w3c/wai-evaluation-tools-list/content/submit-a-tool.md

     <label for="actrules" class="label-input">ACT Rules (URL)</label>
     <input type="url" id="actrules" name="actrules" value="https://www.w3.org/WAI/standards-guidelines/act/implementations/">
     <p class="subfieldtext">
       Tools that have a documented implementation of Accessibility Conformance Testing (ACT) Rules can include a link to their ACT implementation report.
-Tools that use a test engine with a documented ACT implementation can link to the report of this test engine.
-For more information, read <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/" target="_blank">ACT Rules Implementation in Test Tools and Methodologies</a>.
-See also <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/#add-a-tool-or-methodology">Add a Test Tool or Methodology</a> for information on how to submit a new ACT implementation.
+To learn more about ACT Rules, read <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/" target="_blank">ACT Rules Implementation in Test Tools and Methodologies</a>.
+See also <a href="https://www.w3.org/WAI/standards-guidelines/act/implementations/#add-a-tool-or-methodology" target="_blank">Add a Test Tool or Methodology</a> for information on how to submit a new ACT implementation.
     </p>
   </div>